IISc-Software-iGEM/Accessibility-Tool/README.md

 ```

 #### Rules and Regulations
-* If you are using our tool, Please give us credit for using.
+* If you are using our tool, Please give us credit for using it.

-_~ IISc-Software_
+* ~ IISc-Software *